-Revocation of 96 .- The Minister shall revoke an authorisation on the application of the holder authorisation by of the authorisation, but only if satisfied that the holder of the authorisation has fully Minister on appli- complied with each of the following: cation of holder. complied with each of the following.
+- 96. The Minister shall revoke an authorisation on the application of the holder of the authorisation, but only if satisfied that the holder of the authorisation has fully complied with each of the following:

 - (a) any conditions of the authorisation;

 - (b) any prescribed requirements referred to in section 94;

 - (c) section 95;

 - (d) section 98;

-- (e) section 106.
+(e) section 106.